What did you say the link was to see those volcano pictures?

 He was on the Today Show today with Matt Wauer.

-And Matt Wauer said now Hillary is saying that Senator Obama's support among working, hardworking Americans, white Americans is weakening again.
+And Matt Wauer said, now, Hillary is saying that Senator Obama's support among working, hardworking Americans, white Americans, is weakening again.

-Uh Indiana and North Carolina who hadn't completed college were supporting her.
+The whites in both states, Indiana, North Carolina, who hadn't completed college, were supporting her.

-And that's raised some eyebrows because even though campaigns plot these things or chart these things behind the scenes, they don't often come out and say, Whites are supporting me.
+And that's raised some eyebrows because even though campaigns plot these things or chart these things behind the scenes, they don't often come out and say, whites are supporting me.

 Did she make a mistake, Brett girl?

-Uh is this just politics, old style politics?
+Is this just politics, old-style politics?

 This is a battle.

-It's a fight in both cases for their uh political future and for the future of the country.
+It's a fight in both cases for their political future and for the future of the country.

 And I think they're just in there fighting.